pablofernandezbonnett/pablofernandezbonnett/README.md

 # Hello, folks 👋

-> I build software meant to last.
+> Senior Java backend engineer focused on product and commerce systems that have to keep working once live.

 I'm Pablo, a software engineer from Spain, based in Japan.